Peripheral Arterial Disease

 Treatment for PAD always includes the use of medication to reduce the risk of heart attack and stroke and improve symptoms.
 Medications used include:

 Antiplatelet medications.
 These drugs, such as aspirin or clopidogrel (Plavix), help reduce your risk of heart attack and stroke.
 Side effects of aspirin include stomach ulcers and bleeding complications.
 Side effects of clopidogrel include allergic reaction, bleeding complications, severe headache, confusion or dizziness.
-Other, less serious side effects may include upset stomach, diarrhea or constipation, or headache or dizziness.
+Other, less serious, side effects may include upset stomach, diarrhea or constipation, or headache or dizziness.
+In some people, clopidogrel may not work as it is supposed to.
+There is a blood test your health care provider can do to check how you respond to this drug.
+Some drugs used to treat acid reflux interfere with how clopidogrel works so make sure your health care provider knows all of the medications you are taking.

 Cholesterol-lowering drugs such as statins.
 These drugs not only lower cholesterol but also improve the health of the lining of the arteries ( endothelium ) and reduce the likelihood that an artery will slowly clog or suddenly be blocked by a blood clot.